identity-com/idv-commons/README.md

 ## how to use this library

-this library is already integrated in the IDV builder as a dependency and should not be used outside that context. see the IDV Builder docs on how to define new handler. [link ]
+this library is already integrated in the IDV builder as a dependency and should not be used outside that context. see the [IDV builder https://github.com/identity-com/idv-builder] docs on how to define new handler.

 ## Handlers